 As a newly-licensed SLP, you may begin your career in one of three ways:

 Many newly-licensed SLPs choose to continue working for the employer who provided their clinical fellowship.
-This is an ideal situation because you’ll already have built relationships with clients and staff, and clinics feel more comfortable hiring someone with whom they’ve had direct experience.
+This is an ideal situation because you’ll already have built relationships with clients and staff.
+Clinics often feel more comfortable hiring someone with whom they’ve had direct experience.

 Some clinics even advertise clinical fellowship-to-full time position opportunities to encourage SLPs to stay on with the clinic.
 To pursue an opportunity like this, contact your clinical fellowship provider to inquire about job opportunities.